wur-bioinformatics/introduction-to-bioinformatics/week4.md

 Such a model can then predict the structure, when given a sequence that it has not seen before.
 DeepMind made use of very large neural network models, so-called deep learning.
 The training data for such models ideally consists of many known examples for very complex problems such as protein structure prediction.
-The Protein Data Bank (PDB) collects experimentally such training data, i.e., measured protein 3D structures.
+The Protein Data Bank (PDB) collects such experimental training data, i.e., measured protein 3D structures.
-By now, ~200,000 PDB entries are available of ~80,000 unique protein sequences at 95% sequence similarity ({numref}`w4f2`, top).
+By now, ~218,000 PDB entries are available of ~150,000 unique protein sequences at 95% sequence similarity ({numref}`PDB_stats`, top).
 The latter number is important, as a sufficiently diverse set of examples will ensure that there are enough examples in the training data to recognize relevant patterns of various protein folds and other structural features.

 As input for their most recent machine learning model, the DeepMind team predicted the structure of 100,000 protein sequences and added those to the training data, a technique called data augmentation.
-Thus, at the time of model training, the team could use nearly 300,000 protein sequence - 3D structure combinations to train their AlphaFold model that uses an FASTA file as input and outputs a 3D structure model that is described in section {ref}`model_quality`.
+Thus, at the time of model training, the team could use around 300,000 protein sequences - 3D structure combinations to train their AlphaFold model that uses a FASTA file as input and outputs a 3D structure model that is described in section {ref}`model_quality`.

 (alphafold_impact)=

 ## The impact of AlphaFold on biochemistry

 The true impact of AlphaFold would be difficult to assess without an independent test.
-Since protein folding and 3D structure prediction is one of the grand challenges of biochemistry, the Critical Assessment of protein Structure Prediction (CASP) competition was founded in 1994.
+Since protein folding and 3D structure prediction is one of the grand challenges of biochemistry, the Critical Assessment of protein Structure Prediction ([CASP](https://predictioncenter.org/)) competition was founded in 1994.
 CASP is a community-wide competition where research groups are required to predict 3D structures from protein sequences that do not have any public 3D structure available.
 More than 100 research groups worldwide join the CASP competition every two years.
 Using all sequence and structure data available at the present time, they predict structures for protein sequences with newly derived (yet unreleased) structures, specifically withheld from the public for the purpose of this competition.